senbet22/holidaze/README.md

 **Error Handling** in **API Calls**: The application provides error messages in case of failed requests.
 For example, when logging in, if the request fails, the error message will be captured from the API response and thrown, indicating the status code, status, and specific error message.

-**Email Validation Requirement**: a valid email must end with either @noroff.no or @stud.noroff.no.
+**Email Validation Requirement:** a valid email must end with either @noroff.no or @stud.noroff.no.
 Any other email domains will be rejected during the signup process.

-## Accesibility
+## Accesibility Features:

 - Semantic HTML elements for structure.